SensorsINI/dnd_hls/README.md

 This denoising could dramatically reduce the energy consumed by the communication and host processor and open new areas of always-on event camera application under scavenged and battery power.

 ## Repository folder organization
+See the README.md in these folders for details.
 - <ins>asic_mlp_dnd</ins>: MLP Denoiser RTL source code fro CMOS 65nm technology.
 - <ins>dnd_hls_src</ins>: C++ HLS source code of the MLP Denoiser for Xilinx target devices.
 - <ins>hls4ml_model_generation</ins>: hls4ml source files for the MLP HLS code generaion.